-An important consideration in commitment-driven planning is how full to fill the sprint.
+An important consideration in capacity-driven planning is how full to fill the sprint.
 To answer that, we need to understand that a sprint includes three types of time.

 The first type of time is corporate overhead.
 Corporate overhead includes everything required to be a good citizen in today’s corporate world.
 That includes time spent in all-company meetings, reading emails, going to HR sensitivity training classes, and even attending the various meetings for a team’s agile process.